 “To achieve this, the University has appointed a Title IX Coordinator and Deputy Title IX Coordinators, listed here.
 The Title IX Coordinator and Deputy Title IX Coordinators help provide a safe educational and work environment to students and employees as they provide information about available on- and off-campus resources, explain the University’s formal complaint process, help individuals navigate through the University’s systems, and monitor the University’s climate with respect to sexual misconduct.

 “Please note that the Title IX Coordinator and Deputy Title IX Coordinators are not confidential resources.
 Students and employees who wish to keep the information confidential should contact the University’s confidential counselors.”

 If you would prefer to speak to someone confidentially, Georgetown has a number of fully confidential professional resources who can provide support and assistance to survivors of sexual assault and other forms of sexual misconduct.
 These resources include:

-More information about campus resources and reporting sexual misconduct can be found at Georgetown's Sexual Assault page.
+More information about campus resources and reporting sexual misconduct can be found at Georgetown's Sexual Misconduct page.